Some of the links below are affiliate links. If you choose to make a purchase we may earn a small commission at no additional cost to you.

 Apple cider vinegar is also one of the best treatments for candida and yeast infections no matter where they show up.
 While you can make your own apple cider vinegar, don’t forget that it can take several weeks before it is ready for use.

 Be sure to store some away in your stockpile, and also make sure that you know how to make it from scratch.
+You can even learn how to make your own apple cider vinegar.

 7. Oregano Oil